Moon: Impact craters

 A major geologic process that has affected the Moon's surface is impact cratering, with craters formed when asteroids and comets collide with the lunar surface.
 There are estimated to be roughly 300,000 craters wider than 1 km on the Moon's near side.
 Lunar craters exhibit a variety of forms, depending on their size.
 In order of increasing diameter, the basic types are simple craters with smooth bowl shaped interiors and upturned rims, complex craters with flat floors, terraced walls and central peaks, peak ring basins, and multi-ring basins with two or more concentric rings of peaks.
-The vast majority of impact craters are circular, but some, like Cantor and Janssen, have more polygonal outlines, possibly guided by underlying faults and joints.
+The vast majority of impact craters are circular, but some, like Cantor and Janssen, have more polygonal outlines, possibly guided by underlying tectonic rifts.
 Others, such as the Messier pair, Schiller, and Daniell, are elongated.
 Such elongation can result from highly oblique impacts, binary asteroid impacts, fragmentation of impactors before surface strike, or closely spaced secondary impacts.

-The lunar geologic timescale is based on the most prominent impact events, such as multi-ring formations like Nectaris, Imbrium, and Orientale that are between hundreds and thousands of kilometers in diameter and associated with a broad apron of ejecta deposits that form a regional stratigraphic horizon.
-The lack of an atmosphere, weather, and recent geological processes mean that many of these craters are well-preserved.
-Although only a few multi-ring basins have been definitively dated, they are useful for assigning relative ages.
-Because impact craters accumulate at a nearly constant rate, counting the number of craters per unit area can be used to estimate the age of the surface.